 Once the pan is hot, add the ginger & garlic paste, tomato paste, ground cumin and ground coriander and cook for 1 min or until fragrant

-Drain and rinse the lentils
+Wash the baby leaf spinach, and drain and rinse the lentils

 Once the spices are fragrant, crumble in the Knorr vegetable stock cube[s] and add the spinach and half the dried chilli flakes (can't handle the heat?
 Go easy!)